Creativity, Body and Breath

 • writing or drawing

-• guided meditation or visualisation
+• guided meditation or embodied visualisation

 • working with dreams, which are often understood to be expressions of unconscious material seeking recognition